j3t/ssl-utils/README.md

 ```

 ## SSLContextBuilder
 The [SSLContextBuilder](https://github.com/j3t/ssl-utils/blob/master/src/main/java/com/github/j3t/ssl/utils/SSLContextBuilder.java) is a builder-pattern style factory to create a [SSLContext](http://docs.oracle.com/javase/7/docs/api/javax/net/ssl/SSLContext.html).
-To create a SSLContext, you have to configure an KeyStore to authenticate yourself and an TrustStore to define the trusted peers.
+To create a SSLContext, the KeyStore - to authenticate yourself - and the TrustStore - to define the trusted peers - must be configured.
 The following examples demonstrate some common use cases.

 ### With given key- and trust-store
 ```java